 R11.0

-The CCSDS Review Coordinator, together with the related Working Group level shall enter the proposed dispositions and coordinates their proposed dispositions with the RID Authors (during face-to-face meetings or be e-mail or via webex) .
+The CCSDS Review Coordinator, together with the related Working Group level shall enter the proposed dispositions and coordinates their proposed dispositions with the RID Authors (e.g. during face-to-face meetings or be e-mail or via webex) .

 R11.1